Vacuum Cleaner Run Time Table: Which Battery Performs Best?

 Extending The Battery’s Run Time

 Although cordless vacuum cleaners are awesome for accessing any room without tripping over cords, damaging them while you machine over them, or having to find power points, I personally still haven’t made the jump.
+However, they can be particularly useful for specific tasks, such as vacuuming fleas with bagless vacuums, where maneuverability is key.

 However, with battery technology ever improving, that jump may not take long, as mobility is an important factor to getting around the house with ease, I’m even getting frustrated with having to unplug and wind up the cord after finishing!